-It's still early in 2022, but quite a few mystery books have already hit the shelves.
-We'll continue to look out for new mystery books throughout the year and add them whenever we think they're worth reading.
-We'll also be adding books that have been nominated for prestigious mystery books awards, like the Edgars in the US and the Dagger Awards in the UK.
-The shortlist for the Edgars was announced in January, and the Dagger shortlist is normally unveiled in May.
+2022 was a decent year for mystery books.
+We track new books in the genre throughout the year as they were published, adding them whenever we think they're worth reading.
+On this list, we've also included books that have been nominated for prestigious mystery book awards, like the Edgars in the US and the Dagger Awards in the UK.
+The shortlist for the Edgars was announced in January, and the Dagger shortlist unveiled in May.
 Bear in mind that these are the best books of the previous year, rather than the very latest—with the advantage that they're already likely to be in paperback.

 No One Will Miss Her